 My recent post on line drawing was so well received that I thought I would follow it up with this look at a set of my more studied drawings from 1996.

 The images here will be familiar to some, as they form the basis of one of my most successful and enduring themes, which I returned to many times over the course of decade or more.
-It all started with a casual photo-shoot on the sunny south terrace of our Spanish home, when my wife Dido (the blonde lady in these pictures) and Lynne, an old ballet pal of hers, performed a variety of impromptu poses for my camera.
+It all started with a casual photo-shoot on the sunny south terrace of our Spanish home, when my wife Dido (the blonde lady in these pictures) and Frin, an old ballet pal of hers, performed a variety of impromptu poses for my camera.
 Mostly, they involved dance (see this related post), but they also acted these three, far more contemplative vignettes.

 Unlike line drawing sketches, these take account of light and shade as much as form, giving them a more obvious dramatic content.
 But, as with line sketching, often, what is left undrawn, is as important to the feel of the picture as what is drawn.
 In the case of these works, it was my intention that the whiteness of the untouched paper in contrast to the painstakingly executed figures, and the shadows they contain and cast, would accentuate the feeling of the harsh Spanish sun, saturating the tender friendship of the two girls.